openwebdocs/owd-website/pages/content/reports/2025/index.md

 Open web standards documentation needs ongoing updating and maintenance as new web platform features are introduced and best practices change.
 At OWD, we believe the above projects are essential sources of information web developers consult and trust and that by contributing to these repositories, we can reach the majority of web developers worldwide with comprehensive, accurate and informative documentation about the open web platform.

-[Git Pulse rankings](https://git-pulse.github.io/snapshots/) help put our work in perspective in the overall open-source ecosystem.
-In 2025, the mdn/content repository is again in the top 10 of all of the repositories hosted on GitHub!
+[Git Pulse rankings](https://git-pulse.github.io/snapshots/) help put OWD's work in perspective as compared to the overall open-source ecosystem.
+In 2025, the `mdn/content` repository was again in the top 10 of all of the repositories hosted on GitHub!

 ### Pull requests authored

-Since our launch in 2021, Open Web Docs has been the primary organizational contributor to the mdn/content and the mdn/browser-compat-data repositories.
+Since our launch in 2021, Open Web Docs has been the primary organizational contributor to the `mdn/content` and the `mdn/browser-compat-data` repositories.
 Here's the summary of merged PRs authored (excluding bots):

 | Project                 | Total authored PRs | OWD authored PRs |
 | ----------------------- | ------------------ | ---------------- |
 | mdn/content             | 3158               | 316 (10.0%)      |
 | mdn/browser-compat-data | 1117               | 304 (27.2%)      |

-2025 is the second year in which [Joshua Chen](https://github.com/Josh-Cena) deserves a special shout out.
-400 PRs authored by Josh were merged to mdn/content in 2025.
+For the second year in a row, contributor [Joshua Chen](https://github.com/Josh-Cena) deserves a special shout out: Josh authored 400 PRs that were merged to `mdn/content` in 2025.

 ### Pull requests reviewed

 As in previous years, there's a very long tail of contributors and a thriving community actively involved with our work.
-For mdn/content, we group all contributors into three categories: one-timers, casual contributors (2-9 PRs) and core contributors (10+ PRs).
-The 2025 breakdown looks like this:
+For this reason,  we group all `mdn/content` contributors into three categories: one-timers, casual contributors (2-9 PRs) and core contributors (10+ PRs).
+In 2025, there were 723 contributors to to `mdn/content`, including:

 - 558 one-time contributors with 1 PR merged.
 - 132 casual contributors with 2-9 PRs merged.
 - 33 core contributors with 10 or more PRs merged.

 Supporting this long tail of volunteers is a large part of OWD's work.
-PR reviews for the mdn/content repository are performed by members of the maintainer group, which consists of OWD, Mozilla, Google, Microsoft, and W3C staff, and a select group of volunteer maintainers.
+PR reviews for the `mdn/content` repository are performed by members of the maintainer group, which consists of OWD, Mozilla, Google, Microsoft, and W3C staff and contractors, and a select group of volunteer maintainers.

 Here's the summary of reviewed PRs: